tchbnl/random/README.md

-I sometime write little scripts to do my job.
+I sometimes write little scripts to do my job.
 Sometimes they even work.
 Here's ~~some~~ one of them.

 **A quick and dirty Apache log parser:**